Skip to content

 Why Lime Matters for Your Lawn

-Lime is a soil amendment made from ground limestone.
-Its primary role in lawn care is to neutralize soil acidity and supply calcium — and sometimes magnesium, in the case of dolomitic lime — to the soil.
+Lime is a soil amendment made from ground limestone (calcium carbonate).
+Its primary roles in lawn care are to neutralize soil acidity and supply calcium and magnesium, in the case of dolomitic lime to the soil.

-Most lawns become acidic over time due to rainfall, decomposing organic matter, and the natural breakdown of fertilizers, all of which increase hydrogen ion concentrations in the soil.
+Most lawns become acidic over time due to rainfall, decomposing organic matter, and the natural breakdown of nitrogen fertilizers all of which increase hydrogen ion concentrations in the soil.

-When soil pH drops below 5.5, essential nutrients like nitrogen, phosphorus, and potassium become chemically locked in the soil — unavailable to your grass roots even if those nutrients are present.
+When pH drops below 5.5, essential nutrients like nitrogen, phosphorus, and potassium become chemically locked in the soil, unavailable to grass roots even when those nutrients are physically present.

-Lime corrects this by triggering a chemical reaction that replaces the acidic hydrogen and potassium ions in soil particles with calcium, raising pH toward the neutral range where nutrients become accessible.
+Lime corrects this by triggering a neutralization reaction where it replaces acidic hydrogen ions in soil particles with calcium, raising pH toward the range where nutrients become biologically accessible.

 Three quick facts worth knowing: